houd1ni/WebsocketPromisify/README.md

 # WebsocketPromisify
 Makes websocket's API just like REST with Promise-like API, with native Promises.

+// If you detected some bug or so, please, fill an issue.

 Makes a Promise-like WebSocket connection.
+Features (almost all are tunable via constructor config below.)
+- Async/await ready.
+- ES-module and commonjs built-in.
+- Types (d.ts) included.
+- Automatically reconnects.
+- Any id and data keys to negotiate with your back-end.
+- Lazy connect: connects only if something sent, then send all of them!
+- Supports middleware.
+E.g. you can use 'ws' package in Node!
+- Custom easy .on method with or without condition: analog to .addEventListener.
+- Can log messages/frames/response time into console or wherever you want to.
+(Hello, firefox 57+!)
+- Any protocols field.
+- Rejects if sent into closed socket or after some timeout without response.
-If something sent before connection is connection is estabilished, it sends when its ready.
+- If something sent before connection is connection is estabilished, it sends when its ready.

 Default constructor config is